ActianCorp/zeenea-platform-docs/docs/zeenea-connector-google-data-lineage.md

 A configuration template can be downloaded here: [google-data-lineage.conf](https://actian.file.force.com/sfc/dist/version/download/?oid=00D300000001XnW&ids=068Nu00000GUgTd&d=%2Fa%2FNu000002lfPx%2FM0kQjkCnBJfcDLofYg0XHgM0m_C_fCX5jM4E6rfw4oc&asPdf=false)
 :::

-<font color="red">There are 2 configuration templates attached to the Community article.
-The only difference is that `filter = ""` is commented out in one.
-Was it intentional to include both?</font>

 ## Supported Versions

 The Data Lineage connector was developed and tested with the web version of the product.